 EFFECTIVE COMMUNICATION WITH THE INVESTMENT COMMUNITY

-The Company attaches great importance to the effective and close communication with investors.
-The investor relations team of the Company seeks to provide the most efficient and effective channel for our shareholders, bondholders and the investment community to gain information about the Company.
-In addition to the regular interim and annual result announcement and daily communicates through emails and phone calls, the investor relations team also takes frequent and active participation in global investment conferences.
+The Company attaches great importance to effective and close communications with investors.
+The investor relations team of the Company seeks to provide the most efficient and effective channel for our Shareholders, bondholders and the investment community to gain information about the Company.
+In addition to the regular interim and annual results announcements and daily communicates through emails and phone calls, the investor relations team also takes frequent and active participation in global investment conferences.

 During the Year, we attended more than ten global investor conferences held in Beijing, Shanghai, Hong Kong and Singapore, meeting institutional investors from global investment community and providing update of the Company.
-We held three corporate access events in Beijing and Shanghai, inviting investors and analysts to join the opening ceremonies of newly completely Hongkou SOHO, Bund SOHO and SOHO 3Q flagship center in Guanghualu SOHO II.
-In March and August 2015, the Company arranged road shows to visit investors spreading across the United States, the United Kingdom, Singapore and Hong Kong.
+We took tens of times investors/analysts site visits, including visiting Fuxing SOHO, Bund SOHO, Guanghualu SOHO II and Wangjing SOHO, and also our SOHO 3Q visits in Beijing and Shanghai.
+In March and August 2016, the Company arranged road shows to visit investors spreading across the United States, the United Kingdom, Singapore and Hong Kong.

-During the Year, the Company held an annual general meeting on 8 May 2015 (“2015 AGM”) and an extraordinary general meeting on 13 November 2015 (“2015 EGM”) and below is the attendance of each Director:
+During the Year, the Company held the 2016 AGM on 18 May 2016 and an extraordinary general meeting on 27 September 2016 (the “2016 EGM”) and below is the attendance of each Director:

 |Attendance/No. of Meeting|